 As a licensed real estate appraiser you may find yourself working for an appraisal firm or for yourself as a fee based appraiser.
 Your clients may be local, such as individuals, lawyers, accountants and small banks, or national clients such as from large appraisal management companies (AMCs), national lenders or government sponsored enterprises (Fannie Mae).
 Keep in mind, however, that many larger lenders and financial institutions may enlist only certified appraisers to complete their appraisals.
 The exception is if a certified appraiser accompanies you on the inspection and signs as the supervisory appraiser on the report.
 Regardless, as a field appraiser, your day will be divided between property inspections and completing research online and at local court houses and/or assessor’s offices.
 For most purposes you will be completing appraisals for home purchases, refinancing, divorces, estates and portfolios.

-Per the AQB, the minimum requirements to become a licensed appraiser are the completion of 2,000 experience hours in no less than 12 months and 30 semester credit hours of college level education from an accredited college, junior college, community college, or university OR an Associate’s degree or higher (in any field).
+Per the AQB, the minimum requirements to become a licensed appraiser are the completion of 1,000 experience hours in no less than 6 months.
+No college education is required.
 However, some states may have additional requirements.
-To learn your state’s requirements, choose it from the map below.
+To learn your state’s requirements, choose it from the menu above.

 Curious about becoming an appraiser?
 Join an appraiser on real appraisal inspections in our video series!